splunk/splunk-sdk-csharp-pcl/README.md

         `https://splunk.myget.org/F/splunk-sdk-csharp-pcl/`

         The following packages are in that feed:
-        * Splunk.Client: Client for Splunk's REST API.
-This is a portable library.
+        * **Splunk.Client**: Client for the Splunk Enterprise REST API.
+This library is portable.
-        * Splunk.ModularInputs: Functionality for building Modular Inputs.
+        * **Splunk.ModularInputs**: Functionality for building modular inputs.

         >**Note**: Both packages are published to NuGet when the SDK is released.

     *  Get the source

         Download the [Splunk Enterprise SDK for C# ZIP file](https://github.com/splunk/splunk-sdk-csharp-pcl/archive/master.zip) from GitHub and extract the contents.
 If you are want to contribute to the Splunk Enterprise SDK for C#, clone the repository from [GitHub](https://github.com/splunk/splunk-sdk-csharp).

 ### Developer environments